 Original Research Article

-Chemical composition of Jathropha aconitifolia and Colocasia esculenta and effect of their extract on the zinc, iron and vitamin A metabolism in rats.
+Chemical composition and effect of extracts of Jathropha aconitifolia and Colocasia esculenta on the metabolism of Zn, Fe and vitamin A in rats.

 Abstract

-The primary aim of this study was to determine the chemical composition of Jatropha aconitifolia and Colocasia esculentaleaves and effect of their extract on the zinc, iron and vitamin A metabolism in rats.
+The primary aim of this study was to determine the chemical composition of Jatropha aconitifolia and Colocasia esculentaleaves and the effect of their extract on the zinc, iron, and vitamin A metabolism in rats.
 Indigenous knowledge of the benefits that fruits and vegetables have for promoting and safeguarding health is directly related to their nutritional and non-bioactive qualities.
-Fresh Jatropha aconitifolia and Colocasia esculenta leaves that were not attacked by pests and not damaged during harvesting were collected from ornamental garden in front of No 20 Alvin Loving close University of Nigeria Nsukka, Enugu State, Nigeria and used for the study.
+Fresh Jatropha aconitifolia and Colocasia esculenta leaves that were not attacked by pests and not damaged during harvesting were collected from the ornamental garden in front of No 20 Alvin Loving close University of Nigeria Nsukka, Enugu State, Nigeria and used for the study.
 The protein content of the vegetable is of interest as it could improve the protein pool of complementary food if the leaves are used as an ingredient for formulation.
 The high iron content of Jatropha aconitifolia coupled with its high ascorbate level could enhance iron absorption.
 Consumption of the leaves would help to prevent and fight iron deficiency anemia.
 The findings indicated that Jatropha aconitifolia leaf was a superior source of beta-carotene, ascorbate, zinc, iron, and calcium compared to Colocasia esculenta leaf.

-Keywords: Jatropha aconitifolia, ascorbate level, metabolism, Nigeria
+Keywords: Jatropha aconitifolia, Colocasia esculenta, ascorbate level, metabolism, Nigeria.

 Introduction

-The basic nutritional needs of man have been met by consumption of fruits and vegetables [1].
-Consuming fruits and vegetables is essential due to its role in preventing nutritional deficiencies and their anti-aging benefits.
+The basic nutritional needs of man have been met by the consumption of fruits and vegetables [1].
+Consuming fruits and vegetables are essential due to their role in preventing nutritional deficiencies and their anti-aging benefits.

 Indigenous knowledge of the benefits that fruits and vegetables have for promoting and safeguarding health is directly related to their nutritional and non-bioactive qualities [2].
 They include phytochemicals, according to a report, which have been associated with protection against cardiovascular and other degenerative diseases [2].
 Vital vitamins, minerals, and fiber are abundant in fruits and vegetables.
 Every day, you should consume a lot of fruits and vegetables since they may lower your risk of developing heart disease, high blood pressure, type II diabetes, and some cancers [2].
 For instance, foods and vegetables high in potassium are helpful in regulating diuretic and arterial blood pressure.
 Additionally, the fiber content aids in preventing constipation and increases feelings of contentment.